skip to Main Content

 During Paul’s day, wealthy families hired a pedagogos to care for their sons between the ages of 6 and 18.
 These “guardians” were responsible for all of the child’s training and often held brutal discipline in high regard.
 Yet they also played an important role in protecting these sons from the unwanted public advances common in Roman times.

-That’s the image of a guardian that Paul has in his mind as he writes about our freedom from the law—a strict guardian that both disciplined and protected.
-Yes, those images still appear in many forms in our world today, “guardians” that seem so familiar and so safe… but are they?
+That’s the image of a guardian that Paul has in mind as he writes about our freedom from the law—a strict guardian who is both disciplined and protected.
+Yes, those images still appear in many forms in our world today, “guardians” who seem so familiar and so safe… but are they?

 So in Christ Jesus [we] are all children of God through faith… (Galatians 3:26)

-Now that we are saved, we are free to be defined by Christ and nothing else.
-He invites us to a place of full dependency upon Him, and in this place we are everything.
+We are free to be defined by Christ and nothing else.
+He invites us to a place of full dependency upon Him.
 But the choice is ours, moment by moment.
 Will we, indeed, eagerly leave what is familiar for what is true?

 Back To Top